urbyone/linuxlab/README.md

 - A Linux environment, WSL2 or VSCode Workspace to run:
   - An Azure Subscription
   - Git
-  - Terraform (configured with access to Azure Subscription)
+  - Terraform (configured with access to Azure Subscription with Environment Variables)
   - Ansible

 ## 2. Project Steps